What Happens If Your Dog Kills A Cat On Your Property?

 Even if your dog was on your property when the incident occurred, liability laws regarding dog attacks can still find you responsible depending on the circumstances.

 That’s why it’s critical to report right away.
-The investigation will help determine the fault and appropriate next steps.
+The investigation will help determine the fault and the appropriate next steps.

 Investigation

-After an incident where a dog has killed a cat, animal control will likely launch an investigation to determine what occurred.
+After an incident where a dog killed a cat, animal control will likely launch an investigation to determine what occurred.
 They will gather evidence and interview any witnesses to try to piece together exactly what happened.

 Some key aspects of a typical animal control investigation after a dog kills a cat:

-– Interviewing witnesses: If there were any witnesses to the incident, animal control will interview them to get their account of what transpired.
+Interviewing witnesses: If there were any witnesses to the incident, animal control will interview them to get their account of what transpired.

-Important details include where the animals were, if the dog acted aggressively or provoked, and how the cat died.
+Important details include where the animals were, if the dog acted aggressively or was provoked, and how the cat died.

-– Evaluating the animals: The dog will be examined for any wounds that could indicate the cat fought back.
+Evaluating the animals: The dog will be examined for any wounds that could indicate the cat fought back.

 They will also assess the dog’s temperament.
 Additionally, the cat’s remains will be checked for wounds and trauma consistent with a dog attack.

-– Considering legal statements: If any legal statements are provided, either by the animals’ owners or other witnesses, animal control will factor these into the evidence.
+Considering legal statements: If any legal statements are provided, either by the animals’ owners or other witnesses, animal control will factor these into the evidence.
 Statements may help establish events leading up to the incident.

-The thorough investigation aims to establish a clear understanding of how and why the incident took place to then determine appropriate outcomes.
+The thorough investigation aims to establish a clear understanding of how and why the incident took place and then determine appropriate outcomes.
 Responsible pet owners should cooperate fully with animal control during the process.

 Determining Fault